westwin/linux-ldap/README.md

 4. setup linux sudoers
     - setup a posix group with name of **sudo** in your yufu tenant
     - assign some users to sudo group in yufu

+***NOTE***, before executing the script:

+**please keep a logged-in terminal for your target linux box in case the configuration is incorrect, you might can not login back.**

 Then run the script: